dcsobral/seedGen/README.md

 prefabs plus traders.
 It can be changed by setting SPECIAL to one of the included categories (check `special/` folder).
 You can point to your own separately maintained list of special prefabs with the `SPECIAL_FOLDER`, which is where files mentioned by `SPECIAL` will be looked for.
-One can also use `special.sh` to pick a special file to use from the special folder, and both `listSpecials.sh` and `missingPrefabs.sh` accept an optional parameter with the special list to use, from the special folder.
+One can also use `withSpecial.sh` to pick a special file to use from the special folder, and both `listSpecials.sh` and `missingPrefabs.sh` accept an optional parameter with the special list to use, from the special folder.